 In addition to the ACA’s market reforms, the ACA includes a separate nondiscrimination provision that prohibits certain health insurance companies from discriminating on the basis of race, color, national origin, sex, age, or disability.

 Section 1557 of the ACA prohibits discrimination by health programs or activities receiving funds from HHS and by Exchanges established under the ACA.
 The scope of this prohibition was first outlined via final rule in 2016, which broadly defined the areas of prohibited discrimination.
 Gender identity was a controversial inclusion in the rule.
 On June 12, 2020, a final rule was published that changed the 2016 regulations to limit the applicability.
 One of the changes in the 2020 rule was to remove the prohibition on discrimination based on gender identity.
 On June 15, 2020, the U.S. Supreme Court held that discrimination on the basis of sex included discrimination based on sexual orientation and gender identity.
 HHS announced that effective May 10, 2021, it would interpret and enforce § 1557’s prohibition on discrimination to include discrimination based on sexual orientation and gender identity.
-As of October 2023, HHS has proposed, but not yet finalized, an updated nondiscrimination rule that would codify protections against discrimination based on sexual orientation and gender identity and require broad applicability of Section 1557.
+HHS has finalized an updated nondiscrimination rule that would codify protections against discrimination based on sexual orientation and gender identity and require broad applicability of Section 1557.

 In addition, health insurers must follow any state laws and regulations that apply to marketing and can’t use marketing practices or benefit designs that will discourage individuals with significant health needs from enrolling.
 Health insurers must also provide meaningful access for individuals with limited English proficiency and post taglines in the languages spoken by persons with limited English proficiency.

-Insurance companies won’t pay for services not covered by a plan, such as care that isn’t medically necessary.
-Consumers have the right to ask their insurance company to reconsider a decision to deny coverage and, after that, consumers have the right to an independent external review of the decision.
-(See Question 117.)

-Q 113: What are the income tax implications of the ACA?

-The [insert name of department of insurance] does not interpret or enforce obligations under the tax code.
-Consumers can contact the IRS or their tax advisor for information.

 Q 114: Where else can consumers find answers to health insurance questions?

 [Insert links to State DOI, Exchange, Medicaid, navigator organizations, etc.]